Lilo and Stitch - Spaceship Escape Clip

 Where to Watch The Diary of a Nobody

-Want to behold the glory that is 'The Diary of a Nobody' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or watch the Ken Russell-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+Set to enjoy 'The Diary of a Nobody' from the comfort of your living room?
+Tracking down a streaming service to buy, rent, download, or watch the Ken Russell-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Diary of a Nobody' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Diary of a Nobody' right now, here are some specifics about the BBC comedy flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Diary of a Nobody' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'The Diary of a Nobody' right now, here are some finer points about the BBC comedy flick.

-Interested in knowing what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Ken Russell's silent film treatment of the 19th century comic novel by the Brothers Grossmith - George and Weedon.
 Starring Bryan Pringle, Avril Elgar and Murray Melvin.
 Adapted by Ken Russell and John McGrath.
 First shown on BBC2 at 10.10pm on Saturday 12th December 1964 - as part of the 'Six' strand." .